LSEG-API-Samples/Article.RDP.REST.AutoRest/README.md

 2) **Build the project**

+Node.js is required when building the project.
+It can be download from [the Node.js website](https://nodejs.org/en/)

-The script depends on the **command-line-args** and **command-line-usage** library.
-Run the following command to download the dependencies.
+After installing Node.js, run the following command to download the script's dependencies which are **command-line-args** and **command-line-usage** libraries.

 ```
 npm install
 ```